dgranadosv/TA_extracter/README.md

 This repository was created as class a project for CMSE 410/890 at Michigan State University.
 This package is called TA_extracter, as it identifies Tail-anchored proteins, a class of transmembrane proteins.
 The identification is solely done in the Saccharomyces cerevisae proteome.
 It uses a single data file called yeast.txt, that contains the proteome information.

- In order to run,
+ In order to run the code,
- Run the main-script.sh (bash 'main-script.sh'), which is going to execute multiple subscripts contained in the CODE folder, This program assumes that you have the following applications in your machine
+execute the main-script.sh (bash 'main-script.sh'), which is going to execute multiple subscripts contained in the CODE folder, This program assumes that you have the following applications in your machine
   * TMHMM
   * SignalP